wmmae/wmma_extension/README.md

 The first argument of `func` is an index of `fragment.x[]` and the second one is a value of `fragment.x[]` if `func` is an identity function.

+### load_vector_sync_with_rounding
+This function is used for making a fragment of a vector with explicitly converting to `tf32`.
+TF32 TensorCore performs RZ rounding when we use WMMA API but it is not good for accuracy.

+- Arguments
+  - dst_fragment : Destination fragment (`nvcuda::wmma::matrix_a` / `nvcuda::wmma::matrix_b`, (16, 16, 8), `tf32`, `nvcuda::wmma::col_major` / `nvcuda::wmma::row_major`)
+  - src_pointer  : Source pointer (No alignment restriction)

 ### foreach
-This function calculates the mapping of memory and fragmrnt.
+This function calculates the mapping of memory and fragment elements.
 ```cuda
 nvcuda::wmma::fragment<nvcuda::wmma::matrix_b, 16, 16, 16, half, nvcuda::wmma::col_major> frag_b;
 __shared__ compute_t matrix[16 * 16];